KIT-ISAS/iviz/iviz_roslib/README.md

 ## Getting Started

-There is a project called _iviz_utils_ in the root of the repository that references all the other projects.
+There is a project called __iviz_utils__ in the root of the repository that references all the other projects.
 You can either:
 * include the project into your VS, VSCode, or Rider solution, or
-* reference all the DLLs in either /Publish (NET Standard 2) or /Publish5 (NET 5) in your project.
+* reference all the DLLs in either __iviz_utils/Publish__ (NET Standard 2) or __iviz_utils/Publish5__ (NET 5) in your project.

 If you are in Unity, all you need to do is copy all the DLLs and put them somewhere in your Assets directory.
-If you are recompiling the library, or adapting the code to your own libraries, keep in mind that Unity only supports .NETStandard 2.0 (not 2.1, and not Core).
+If you are recompiling the library, or adapting the code to your own libraries, keep in mind that Unity only supports .NETStandard 2.0 (2.1  in 2021.2, but not Core).

 *Note:* The file Newtonsoft.Json.dll is a bit problematic, because some Unity packages already provide it.
 If you get an error of "duplicate references" you can remove the iviz version.